ebsouza/ImageStorage/README.md

 docker-compose up
 ```

-Check if everything is ok
+Checking everything is ok

 ```shell
 $ curl http://<host-ip>:5000/
 ```

 'Image Storage API.
-By: EBSouza' should appear on the screen.
+By: EBSouza' should appear for you.

 ## 1.1 Testing